 All complaints should, in the first instance, be directed to the Manager of the Branch or the Property Management Manager of the Property Management Team you have been dealing with.
 Your complaint will be acknowledged within 3 working days of receipt and following a full investigation you will receive a written response within 15 working days.

-Stage 2 - Company Final View Point – Lettings Director, Property Management Director or Customer Relations Manager
+Stage 2 - Company Final View Point – Lettings Director or Property Management Director

 We will acknowledge your escalated complaint within 3 working days.
 A full review of the complaint will be undertaken, including how it has been handled to date, which may include further investigations into the background of the concerns.